uh-clubr/uh-clubr.github.io/index.md

 # About UH-Clubr

 UH-Clubr is a Meteor application providing the directory for the organizations at the University of Hawaii at Manoa.
 The Club Hub application will provide a centralized directory for UH Manoa student clubs.
 UH Manoa students can login to browse a well organized directory of all current student clubs, with brief descriptions, meeting times and locations, URLs to their websites (if any), contact information for officers, and a few select photos.
-When you come to the site, you are greeted by the following landing page:

 Anyone with a UH account can login to UH-Clubr by clicking on the login button.
-The UH CAS authentication screen then appears and requests your UH account and password:

-Once authenticated, you can create a profile that provides a biographical statement and list of interests, plus links to selected social media sites (GitHub, FaceBook, Instagram):
+The UH CAS authentication screen then appears and requests your UH account and password.
+Once authenticated, you can create a profile that provides a biographical statement and list of interests, plus links to selected social media sites (GitHub, FaceBook, Instagram).

-After creating a profile, you will be listed on the public directory page:
+After creating a profile, you will be listed on the public directory page, which then will allow you to take a look at all the independent organizations at UH Manoa.

 UH-Clubr also provides a filter page, available to those who can login to the system with their UH account.
-The filter page allows you to display all organizations with a given interest:
+The filter page allows you to display all organizations with a given interest.

 # About Members
+Andrea Narciso is an ICS student at UH Manoa graduating in May 2019.
+She is interested in product development, project management, data and business analysis.

+Sophia Kim is an ICS student at UH Manoa graduating in May 2021.
+She is interested in machine learning, cyber security, artifical intelligence and entrepreneurship.

+Christopher Nishimura is

+Tysen Imai-Toyama is

 # Installation